SWWJ membership is open to professional workers in literature, drama or journalism anywhere in the world.

 Beatrice, a retired teacher, has been writing with modest success for fifteen years.
 To date she has had two adult novels and several stories published, as well as children’s stories.
 Four of her plays have been performed, including a commissioned historical work.

 Besides being a member of the Society of Authors, and Society of Children’s Book Writers and Illustrators, she is also a member of Phrase Writers, a very active and supportive writing group.

 Sylvia Kent VICEPRESIDENT COUNCIL MEMBER

 Journalist Sylvia Kent is a columnist and author of ten books and five anthologies.
-Awarded Freelance Writer of the Year via Writing Magazine, she researched SWWJ history and the resulting book, The Woman Writer, was published by The History Press in 2010, coinciding with the centenary of the birth of former SWWJ President Joyce Grenfell.
+Awarded Freelance Writer of the Year via Writing Magazine, she researched SWWJ history and the resulting book, The Journal, was published by The History Press in 2010, coinciding with the centenary of the birth of former SWWJ President Joyce Grenfell.
 Sylvia's contribution to the Society have included roles on Council as Overseas Liaison (9 years) and Publicity Officer (5 years), and she is now SWWJ Archivist.
 She enjoys regular radio appearances on BBC Essex, Book Club on Phoenix 98fm and occasionally on national BBC.
 Currently working with Brentwood Gazette, Essex Life and speciality magazines, Sylvia is also Billericay Museum Trustee, VP of Brentwood Writers’ Circle and Essex Book Festival patron.

 Karen King writes for both children and adults.
-She had had one hundred and twenty children's books published by a range of publishers, including Walker, Scholastic, Random House and Harper Collins.
+She has had one hundred and twenty children's books published by a range of publishers, including Walker, Scholastic, Random House and Harper Collins.
 She writes in all genres and for all ages, including teens.
 She also writes romance novels under the name of Kay Harborne.
 She was a lecturer on the MA Professional Writing course and the BA Illustration course at the University College Falmouth for many years.
 She is now a creative writing tutor for distance learning and adult learning.

 |Website and blog|